Registration for IPT 2020 open!

 Registration for virtual edition IPT 2020 is now open.
 For countries with an IOC member, please register your team with your local IOC member, who will then select a team to represent your country.
 You can find a list of IOC members here.
 The deadline for registration is the 15th of August 23:59 GMT.

 All students, even those who were not selected as national representatives, will have the chance to present their solution during the new format of the IPT: the IPT-Conference!
 To register, simply fill in this form here.

 In order to give everyone a chance to present their work, we may have to set a limit of presenters from the same country, based on the final number of registrations.

 If the country that hosts your university has not yet participated in the IPT, you can form a team on your own and directly contact us.

 The Executive Committee may help the new participating countries to pay their entry fees to the tournament.
-However, the travel costs to and from the tournament location are the charge of the team.
+However, the travel costs to and from the tournament location are at the teams own expense.

 Constitution of the teams

-A team consists in a maximum of six students (only bachelor and master students – no PhD acccepted, sorry!), and two team leaders (PhD, Postdoc, or Professors).
+A team consists of a maximum of six students (only bachelor and master students – no PhD accepted, sorry!), and two team leaders (PhD, Postdoc, or Professors).

 Often the winner of the national tournament wins their country’s seat in the tournament, should they also pass the international pre-selection stage.
 Please also note that the pre-selection stage is free.